Home > Management > Management and leadership > The 7 best practices for the digitalization of management

 1. Instill digital culture

-2. Give autonomy and move towards self-organization
+2. Giving people autonomy and moving towards self-organisation

-3. Develop collaborative work
+3. Developing collaborative working

-5. Management and digitalization: practice “test and learn”
+5. Management and digitisation: test and learn

 6. Adopt bimodal management

-According to Gartner, bimodal IT is “a practice of managing two separate and coherent modes of IT”.
-By analogy, Paul Heilbronner, HR Director of Tofane Global, suggests applying the term bimodal to management.
-It is based on the fact that, within the company, two approaches coexist: that of digital natives, familiar with new technologies since their childhood and that of employees for whom the Internet only became a daily reality two decades ago.
-To reconcile these different relationships with technology, management must promote “pairing” by retaining the best of each generational culture.
+According to Gartner, bimodal IT is "the practice of managing two separate and coherent modes of IT".
+By way of analogy, Paul Heilbronner, HR Director at Tofane Global, suggests applying the term bimodal to management.
+His argument is based on the fact that, within a company, two approaches coexist: that of the digital nativesThis is the case for the younger generation, who have been familiar with new technologies since childhood, and for employees for whom the Internet only became a daily reality two decades ago.
+To reconcile these different relationships to technology, management needs to encourage "pairing" by retaining the best of each generational culture.
 This is a great opportunity to share knowledge and know-how in a spirit of openness.

 Our expert